mandatoryhashtags/Gen6/gen6/stellar-odyssey/Chapter-6-Combat.md

 Reactions are actions you can take outside your turn in response to specific triggers.
 - **Example:** Dodging an incoming attack or making an opportunity attack when an enemy moves out of your reach.

+In Gen6 rather than enemies rolling to hit you they have a fixed attack number, and you roll your Quickness to dodge the attack.

+For Melee and Brawling the player can add their ranks of Brawl or Melee Combat to their quickness rolls.

+For Ranged Combat their best hope is likely to take cover behind something to avoid getting hit, few people can dodge bullets.

+**Example**
+Denia is fighting a vampire in a forgotten library.
+The Vampire has the initiative and announces they are going to attack Denia.

+The Vampire has an 8 Melee Attack and a PHY DM of +2 so they have a total of 10.
+The flat attack is 10 + Attribute DM + Skill Ranks + Other modifiers.

+So the Vampire has a 20 TN for Denia to dodge.
+Denia is pretty quick with a +3 modifier to Quickness but Vampires are supernaturally fast creatures dodging one as a mere mortal is a real task.
+Denia makes their reaction and dodges the attack rolling a 12 with their 3 DM they have a 15.
+Meaning the Vampire hit with its claw attack doing 2D +2 points of Health Damage.

 ## Combat Modifiers
+The following modifiers, modify the Target Number not the number rolled.

+So if a character drops prone, when they roll to Dodge (3D+Quickness) that establishes the TN for the enemy, then add 5 to that.
+(Keep in mind anyone in melee would take -5 off their Target Number to hit them)

 ### Close Combat
 | Situation          | TN Modifier |